What is total kjeldahl nitrogen?

-The Kjeldahl process measures the amount of nitrogen that a water sample contains in the form of ammonia and in biological forms.
+Total Kjeldahl Nitrogen is a quantity measured by the Kjeldahl process, measuring the amount of nitrogen that a water sample contains in the form of ammonia and in all biological forms.

 The presence of ammonia in the water can be a cause of excessive plant growth which may prove harmful to the health of aquatic ecosystems.
 While ammonia in water is naturally converted to nitrate, this conversion removes oxygen from the water, which may cause an adverse impact on fish and invertebrates.

 While it’s difficult to say what a normal Total Kjeldahl Nitrogen (TKN) value is, the higher it is, the more likely you have a problem.
-Typically the higher the level, the algae blooms, less water clarity, and less oxygen there will be in the water.
+Typically the higher the level, the more algae blooms, the less water is clear, and the less oxygen there will be.
 If you see a sudden spike in this value, or have noticed more plant growth or algae blooms, it could indicate a problem with sewage treatment, agriculture, urban developments, paper plants, industrial waste, recreation, or mining (blasting residuals).